seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 To wrap up the year of work on `clojure-doc.org`, I consider the Clojurists Together funding to have been a massive success.
-The site has been completely overhauled at this point, bringing it up to date with Clojure 1.11 and removing all the outdated and now-duplicated material that was previously missing from the official Clojure documentation.
+The site has been completely overhauled at this point, bringing it up to date with Clojure 1.11 and removing all the outdated and now-duplicated material that was originally missing from the official Clojure documentation.
 In addition, by raising the profile of `clojure-doc.org` in the community, contributions have increased with two new cookbooks added via Pull Requests and several other sections of